 In 1913 Diaghilev produced performances featuring Šalâpin in both Paris and London.
 An archival document from that year records Šalâpin’s payment for an extra performance of Musorgskij’s Boris Godunov in London; at the bottom one can see the singer’s handwritten note: Finito!

 This according to “Diaghilev, Chaliapine, and their contracts” by Cecil Hopkinson (The music review XXV/2 [May 1964] pp. 149–53).
 The article also includes full English translations of Šalâpin’s contracts with Diaghilev for the 1909 and 1913 seasons.

-Above, Šalâpin with a different associate in 1929; below, a performance of a scene from Godunov at Covent Garden in 1928.
+Above, Šalâpin with a different associate in 1929; below, a performance of a scene from Godunov in 1927.